haydarai/thesis-logbook/README.md

 ## Limitation
 Only working on Linux

+### Experiment Setup
+1. Memory
+4 VM with 1 CPU for each VM.
+The first and second VM using Dynamic Memory with Minimum Memory 256 MB and Maximum Memory 1 GB.
+The third and fourth VM using static memory of 512 MB.
+2. CPU
+First I will initiate 2 VM, first VM will be allocated with 1 physical CPU and second VM will be allocated with vCPU cap with value 100.

 ## Current Issues
 - Can't find other alternative to static and dynamic memory management
 - Need software to test the configuration